jaxon-php/jaxon-website/pages/01.home/modular.en.md

 ## A PHP library for Ajax

 Jaxon is an open source PHP library for easily creating Ajax web applications.
+It's a fork of the Xajax library.

 It allows into a web page to make direct Ajax calls to PHP classes that will in turn update its content, without reloading the entire page.

 Jaxon implements a complete set of functions to define the contents and properties of the web page from PHP.
 Several plugins exist to extend its functionalities and provide integration with various PHP frameworks.

-Starting from version 2, Jaxon is supplemented with Armada, which makes it easier to use, and further enriches its HTML and javascript code generation functions.

-Armada allows developers to write full-featured components, with views and sessions, which can be reused with different PHP frameworks.
+Compared to Xajax, Jaxon is easier to use, it provides more functionalities, and it is more efficient.
+It also works with the latest PHP versions.